lady-h-world/My_Garden/reading_pages/Rainbow_Moss/rainbow_moss.md

 🌱 [Docker Environment Setup >>][3]

-Also like the strength of the rainbow light, the more efforts you put into a project, the better outcome you will get, and after practicing on more and more projects, your achievements will be as splendid as rainbow.
-Let's collect more sprouts and prepare for your bright future!
+Similar to the intensity of rainbow light, the more effort you invest in a project, the better the outcome you'll achieve.
+By practicing on numerous projects, your accomplishments will shine as brilliantly as a rainbow! 😉

 #
 <p align="right">